kamrik/IntroText/summaries/long/Week06-git.md

     *   Linus Torvalds (creator of Linux kernel, started as a university homework project in Finland) developed Git.
     *   Around the year 2000, Linux kernel developers (working on a large codebase, ~10 million lines then, ~25 million now) would email patch files to each other to share changes.
     *   Transferring the whole source code was difficult (large size, limited email attachments), but patches were small.
+    *   This email-based workflow was inconvenient
+    * Linux kernel switched to using a commercial system called BitKeeper
-    *   This email-based workflow was inconvenient and led to confusion.
-Linus was reportedly frustrated with existing commercial VCS and decided to write his own.
+    * After a conflict with BitKeeper Linus decided to write his own.
-    *   Git was created by Linus in April 2005.
+    * Git was created in April 2005.

 *   **Git vs. GitHub:**
     *   *Git:*